 In 2015/16 NSW had the third highest incidence rate, however had the second largest reduction since 2011/12.

 The strategy has three action areas to deliver a set of outcomes

 Embed the Health and Safety Landscape in NSW workplaces.

 Key priority areas

-Prioritise sectors, harms, workers and workplaces where the most significant risk exists
+Prioritise sectors, harms, workers and workplaces where the most significant WHS risks exist.

 Build better services

 NSW workplaces will be managing health and safety effectively.